ISAITB/docs-services/source/messaging/index.rst

     #.
 The test bed, simulating System A, posts a message for the actual System B on a remote queue (consider it a bulletin board).
     #.
 System B is expected to asynchronously read the message and take some action.
     #.
-Once complete, System B prepares a response in which it referrences the received message and provides the action's result.
+Once complete, System B prepares a response in which it references the received message and provides the action's result.
     #.
 System B posts this response message on the remote queue for System A (the test bed) to pick up.
     #.
 The test bed picks up the response message and validates its contents.